Kelvin-Froude wake patterns of a traveling pressure disturbance: Kelvin wake pattern

-Second, far away from the source, at $r\gg1$, the phase factor $f=\textbf{k}\cdot\textbf{r}$ in the integrand in (\ref{Kelvin_integral}) is large and the exponential is a highly oscillatory function of $\textbf{k}$.
-Here, contributions from various elements $d^{2}k$ typically cancel each other; this is the case of destructive interference with almost zero net result.
-This cancellation, however, will not occur for wave vectors which both satisfy the MCL condition (\ref{pole}) and have a phase $f$ which is stationary with respect to $\textbf{k}$; this is the case of constructive interference.
+Far from the source $r\gg1$, the phase factor $f=\mathbf{k}\cdot\mathbf{r}$ is large and the exponential is highly oscillatory.
+Contributions from this region typically interfere destructively, leaving almost no net result.
+However, wave vectors which both satisfy the MCL condition (\ref{pole}) and have phase which is stationary with respect to $\mathbf{k}$ will constructively interfere, resulting in a visible wake.

-The trace of the source divides the plane into two regions related to one another by reflection; without the loss of generality we can focus on the $y>0$ half-space.
-Here the wake is a superposition of the waves whose wave vectors have positive components, $k_{x,y}>0$.
+Due to reflection symmetry, we can focus on the $y>0$ half-space without loss of generality.
+Here, the wake receives contributions from wave vectors with $k_{x,y} > 0$.
 Then the phase is given by

-where the components $k_{x,y}$ were expressed in terms of $k$ according to Eq.(\ref{pole}).
-The condition of stationary phase $df/dk=0$,
+where we use Eq.(\ref{pole}) to re-express $k_{x,y}$ in terms of $k$.
+The stationary phase condition $df/dk = 0$